squiggled/pokemon-springboot/README.md

-# Pokédex + Team Builder
+# Pokémon Center

 ## Description
-This app is a one-stop hub for every Pokémon trainer.
+Pokémon Center is a one-stop hub for every Pokémon trainer.
 It has three main functions - a Pokédex and team builder feature, an ultimate quiz challenge to show off your Pokémon knowledge, and a news center for updated Pokémon information.

 ## Features
-- PokéDex
+- PokéDex + Team Builder
     - Detailed information for all 1025 Pokémon, including stats, abilities, and moves.
     - Search functionality to filter Pokémon by name.
     - Integration with Redis for saving your Pokémon team.